betbaba/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Python - Object-relational mapping

-In this project, I learned about how object-relational mapping is used for database scripting.
-I became familiar with using MySQLdb and SQLAlchemy to query, create, edit, and delete tables in MySQL.
+this project, teaches the concepts about object-relational mapping which is used for database scripting.
+And it also teaches about MySQLdb and SQLAlchemy to query, create, edit, and delete tables in MySQL.

-## Tests :heavy_check_mark:

-* [tests](./tests): Folder of SQL and Python scripts for setting up test tables for all files.
-Provided by ALX.

-## Tasks :page_with_curl:
+## Tasks

 * **0. Get all states**
   * [0-select_states.py](./0-select_states.py): Python script that uses MySQLdb